awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-2.md

 #### **Master node**:
 Unless your cluster is very short-lived and the runs are cost-driven, avoid running your Master node on a Spot Instance.
 We suggest this because a Spot interruption on the Master node terminates the entire cluster. \
 For the purpose of this workshop, we will run the Master node on a Spot Instance as we simulate a relatively short lived job running on a transient cluster.
 There will not be business impact if the job fails due to a Spot interruption and later re-started.\
 Click **Add / remove instance types to fleet** and select two relatively small and cheap instance types - i.e c4.large and m4.large and check Spot under target capacity.
-EMR will only provision one instance, but will select the best instance type for the Master node.
+EMR will only provision one instance, but will select the best instance type for the Master node based on price and available capacity.
 ![FleetSelection1](/images/running-emr-spark-apps-on-spot/emrinstancefleets-master.png)